Nobita006/facial-analysis-app/README.md

 -Displayed the selected image and analysis results on the frontend.

--Deployed to GitHub Pages using -> npm run deploy -- -m "Deploy React app to GitHub Pages"
+-Deployed to GitHub Pages using -> npm run deploy -- -m "text"

 ## Backend: